CMPS-2200/recitation-06-template/README.md

 - It's usually best to run only one test at a time.
 To run tests, from the command-line, execute:
   + `$ pytest main.py` to run all tests
   + `$ pytest main.py::test_one` to just run `test_one`
+  + If you are having trouble with your computer finding pytest after you've installed it, you can run it as follows:
+    + `$ python -m pytest main.py`
   + GitHub will test your code using `pytest`.
-- If you want to run your whole program, make sure to use `python3`. `python` might still default to python version 2.
+- If your `python` is still defaulting to python version 2, explicitly use the `python3` executable instead.

 ## About Markdown